 » Change Makers: people leaders who have supervisory relationships with front-line, customer-facing teams.
 They are often regional or functional business unit leaders and play the role of ‘change translator’ for teams that are impacted by change.
 They are responsible for turning the Change Architect’s strategy and the Enabler’s prepared solution into an operational reality by translating, communicating and supporting their teams.
 It’s up to them to ensure the change is embraced, adopted and utilised as intended by the organisation and its people.

 So where do you focus attention in YOUR change system?

-We choose the Change Makers – the leaders and the managers of your front line teams.
+We nominate the Change Makers – the leaders and the managers of your front-line teams.
 Change is either made or broken with them.
 That’s why at Blue Seed we call this critical group the Change Makers, not passive change receivers.
 It is through these people leaders, the Change Makers, that we stand a chance of generating a greater rate of change success so that more business value is realised from strategic change investments.

 Indeed, the level of their Change Intelligence (or ‘CQ’) should be of paramount concern – after all, they help design, deliver and sustain change.

-Through their decision-making, delivery methods and team leadership, they are responsible and highly influential in the process of shifting the organisation to its target state and to keep it there.
+Through their decision-making, delivery methods and team leadership, they are responsible and highly influential in the process of shifting the organisation to its target state and keeping it there.